Security & Compliance Analyzer

 Excluding Parameters from Checklist

-You can skip security check for specific parameters.
-For example, if you use Remote Desktop Service to connect to Veeam Backup & Replication and do not need to disable it, exclude this parameter from the checklist.
+You can skip security checks for specific parameters.
+For example, if you use Remote Desktop Service to connect to Veeam Backup & Replication on Microsoft Windows and do not need to disable it, exclude this parameter from the checklist.
 To do this, perform the following steps:

 1. Select a parameter and click Suppress.